lb9203/ItemRollTracker/Readme.md

-# Easy Roll Tracker
+# Item Roll Tracker

+This addon is a fork of the no-longer-functional [EasyRollTracker](https://github.com/ErythroGuild/EasyRollTracker) addon by Ernest314.
+Some features I deemed unnecessary have been cut and some added.

 A lightweight addon to list `/roll` results in a raid, with many convenience features.
 Open the tracking window with `/rt` or `/rolltrack`.

-**Feedback, suggestions, and criticism are welcome!**
-Open a [new GitHub issue][6] for the fastest response, but comments in other places will get to me eventually.

 ### Limitations
 - Can only handle one roll at a time
-- Cannot show order of duplicate rolls; I recommend making a rule to only count lowest roll in this case (or go back to chat logs and check)
+- Doesn't show duplicate rolls.
+Players with multiple rolls for a single item have a blue-coloured roll.
-- Specs are fetched one-at-a-time, and subject to server limits (need to send inspect request and be in range)
+- Specs are fetched one-at-a-time, and subject to server limits (need to send inspect request and be in range).

 ### Major features

 - Listing and sorting all `/roll` results in group
-- Tracking the number rolled out of
-- Announcing loot rolls to group as `/rw`
+- Announcing rolled items to group as `/rw`
-- A variety of customizable options
+- Directly trading with players by dragging items on their name.

 ### Commands

 *These can be opened with any of the addon aliases:*
-*`/rt`, `/rolltrack`, or `/erolltracker`.*
+*`/rt`, `/rolltrack`.*

 - `/rt`: toggles main window
 - `/rt help`, `h`, `?`: prints a list of available commands